Hay fever (also known as allergic rhinitis) is a common allergic condition. Symptoms of hay fever are similar to those of common colds and include:

 Antihistamines provide quick relief for symptoms such as sneezing, runny nose, itchy, watery eyes and itchy throat.
 They are available over the counter, in many forms to suit a patient’s individual needs.
-For example, Cetriz Hayfever Relief, offers a convenient once-a-day dose to alleviate all the symptoms of Hay Fever for adults and children over 6 years.
-Zirtek solution is a convenient liquid formulation suitable for children and those who cannot swallow tablets.
+For example, Cetrine, offers a convenient once-a-day dose to alleviate all the symptoms of Hay Fever for adults and children over 6 years.
+Cetrine solution is a convenient liquid formulation suitable for children and those who cannot swallow tablets.

 Decongestant sprays may be used occasionally to relieve stuffy or blocked noses.
 Common examples include Sudafed and Otrivine nasal sprays.

 Preventer treatments are used to prevent nose and eye symptoms developing.
 If you have hay fever, you should start using them a couple of weeks before the hay fever season starts.

 Eye drops, nasal sprays and nose drops are all available.
 Some contain a steroid (for example Flixonase (fluticasone), Beconase (beclomethasone).